GAMBLING IN ITALY: Casinos and slots in one of the most developed betting markets

 Today, online betting in Italy is 100% legal.

-But this has not always been like this.
+But this has not always been the case.
 The country has made several changes in its legislation on the matter.

-In fact, Italy used to ban the online betting industry, as a way to protect national operators from other European companies offering their services through the net without an Italian license.
+In fact, Italy used to ban the online betting industry, as a way to protect national operators from other European companies offering their services through the net without an Italian licence.